sdmalek44/little-shop-redux/README.md

 **Be sure to have a test for each individual validation.**

+At the end of this iteration, you should be able to:

+- [ ] view an index of all items
+- [ ] view a page for a single item
+- [ ] create an item
+- [ ] edit an item
-At the end of this iteration, you should be able to view an index of all items, view a page for a single item, create an item, edit an item, and delete an item from both the index and the show pages.
+- [ ] delete an item from both the index and the show pages.

 - When creating an item, there should be a dropdown of all merchants to select from.
-- You will want to utilize a default image for seeds.
+- You will want to utilize a default image for seeded data.
 - An image should be a string referencing a url to a photo.

 ### Iteration 4 - Seed Items

-Update the `seeds` file in your /db directory to parse the `items.csv`.
-When you run rake db:seed your development database should be populated with the information from the items.csv file.
+Update the `seeds` file in your `/db` directory to parse the `items.csv`.
+When you run `rake db:seed` your development database should be populated with the information from the `items.csv` file.
 Be sure to not duplicate data when seeding.

 ### Iteration 5 - Invoices

-Create full RUD functionality (No Create) for an Invoice with the following characteristics:
+Create full "RUD" functionality (no Create is needed) for an Invoice with the following characteristics:

-The following attributes must be present
+The following attributes must be present:

 * merchant_id
 * status

 Once you have the `Invoice` model started, finish it off by creating validations for the `Invoice` attributes.